-Relight the pilot using the instructions on page 23 and adjust the gas control knob to the desired temperature.
+23. Adjust the gas control knob to the desired temperature.
 It may take an hour or more for the tank of cold water to heat up.

 Visual Inspection

 On an annual basis, visually inspect the venting and air supply system, piping systems, main burner, pilot burner, and the air filter.